digital-asset/daml/docs/source/tools/trigger-service/index.rst

         // The number of ledger client command invocations each trigger will attempt to execute in parallel.
 Defaults to 8. parallelism = 8

         // Maximum number of retries for a failing ledger API command submission.
+Failed submission requests may be
+        // handled by trigger rules.
 Defaults to 6. max-retries = 6

         // Maximum number of in-flight commands that we shall allow *before* the ledger client automatically fails
         // ledger client submission requests.
+Failed submission requests may be handled by trigger rules.
 Defaults to 30. max-in-flight-commands = 50

-        // Used to control rate at which we throttle ledger client submission requests. max-submission-requests = 100 // Defaults to 100. max-submission-duration = 5s  // Defaults to 5s.
+        // Used to control maximum rate at which we perform ledger client submission requests. max-submission-requests = 100 // Defaults to 100. max-submission-duration = 5s  // Defaults to 5s.

         // Size of the queue holding ledger API command submission failures.
+When queue is filled, submission requests
-Defaults to 264. submission-failure-queue-size = 264
+        // are dropped.
+Defaults to 264.
+        submission-failure-queue-size = 264
       }